substack wordmark

 2 Have the completed form authorised by the Graduate Coordinator of your home department, and

-3 Submit the signed form via email either to Julian Gaspini, MBiotech, julian.gaspini@utoronto.ca. (for BTC courses codes) or to Patrice Lee, IMI, patrice.lee@utoronto.ca (for IMI course codes).
+3 Submit the signed form via email either to Tessa Qendro, MBiotech, ortensia.qendro@utoronto.ca. (for BTC courses codes) or to Patrice Lee, IMI, patrice.lee@utoronto.ca (for IMI course codes).

 Students CANNOT enrol themselves directly on Acorn/ROSI.